 Accessibility and the Americans With Disabilities Act (ADA)

-We are committed to providing information and services that are accessible to people with disabilities.
-We provide reasonable accommodations, and strive to make all of our meetings, programs, and activities accessible to all persons, regardless of ability, in accordance with all relevant state and federal laws.
+The Washington State Board of Health (Board) is committed to providing information and services that are accessible to people with disabilities.
+We provide reasonable accommodations, and strive to make all our meetings, programs, and activities accessible to all persons, regardless of ability, in accordance with all relevant state and federal laws.

-Our agency and our website and online services follow the Americans with Disabilities (ADA) standards, Section 508 of the Rehabilitation Act of 1973, Washington State Policy 188, and Web Content Accessibility Guidelines (WCAG) 2.0, level AA.
-We regularly monitor our compliance, and invite our users to submit a request if they need additional assistance or would like to notify us of issues to improve accessibility.
+Our agency, website, and online services follow the Americans with Disabilities (ADA) standards, Section 508 of the Rehabilitation Act of 1973, Washington State Policy 188, and Web Content Accessibility Guidelines (WCAG) 2.0, level AA.
+We regularly monitor for compliance and invite our users to submit a request if they need additional assistance or would like to notify us of issues to improve accessibility.

-The State Board of Health is committed to providing access to all individuals visiting our agency website, including persons with disabilities.
-If you cannot access content on our website because of a disability, have questions about content accessibility or technology used by the Board, or would like to report problems accessing information on this website, please call (360) 236-4102 or email webmaster@wsboh.wa.gov and describe the following details in your message:
+We are committed to providing access to all individuals visiting our agency website, including persons with disabilities.
+If you cannot access content on our website because of a disability, have questions about content accessibility or would like to report problems accessing information on this website, please call (360) 236-4110 or email wsboh@sboh.wa.gov and describe the following details in your message:

 • The nature of the accessibility needs